-After the garlic is roasted just throw all the ingredients into a food processor and blend until you have a smooth, creamy mixture.
+After the garlic is roasted, squeeze the cloves out of their papery skins and throw them into a food processor, along with all the other ingredients, and blend until you have a smooth, creamy mixture.
 (Even after the mixture is fully pureed small flecks of basil will remain visible.)

 Roasted Garlic White Bean Avocado Dip is a delicious, savory dip that’s perfect for vegetable crudites but equally good with crackers, pita bread, or tortilla chips.
 You can also use it as a sandwich spread or dollop it on grilled meat or vegetables.
 This vegan, gluten-free dip is packed with protein, fiber, and healthy avocado fat, and has only 111 calories per ¼ cup serving.